Karen Malone Wright

 Somewhere around 2008, Karen Malone Wright fell in love with the social web.
 A skilled communications strategist, she was experienced in media relations, special events, public affairs messaging and branding at companies and non-profits in Washington, D.C., Detroit and Cleveland.
-But, after more than 20 years working in corporate communications in print, television, health care, philanthropy and her own business, Odyssey Creative Group, she knew the introduction of digital tools and the Internet's seemingly endless capabilities would change human communications forever.
+But, after more than 20 years working in corporate communications in print, television, health care, philanthropy and her own business, Odyssey Creative Group, she knew the introduction of digital tools would change human communications forever.

 A self-taught evangelist, Karen shared her newfound passion through compelling, relatable presentations to local and national businesses and organizations at conferences for marketing and development staff, annual meetings and Board retreats.
-With humor and real-world examples of the Net's benefits and dangers, she encouraged audiences to replace any fears with acceptance, curiosity and creativity.
+With humor and real-world examples of the internet's benefits and dangers, she encouraged audiences to replace fears with curiosity and creativity.

 What Karen didn’t share publicly was that in all of cyberspace, she couldn’t find a place for women like herself.
 By 2010, she was an over-50 only child without the large, loud family she had imagined.
 Websites for empty nesters, hopeful grandmoms, pre-adoptive and childfree-by-choice women didn’t fit, and infertility blogs felt too sad.